 Many assessment batteries for recruitment include metrics, such as personality inventories and assessments of emotional intelligence, that have been shown to be poor predictors of on-the-job-performance.
 And most assessments of mental skill—the best single predictor of performance—are multiple choice tests of general intelligence or content knowledge.
-Unfortunately, although these tests outperform tests of personality and emotional intelligence, their predictive power is often not as strong as employers would like it to be.
-We think this is at least partly because aptitude tests measure whether or not candidates can select correct answers from lists, when what we really want to know is how well candidates can apply their knowledge and skills to the kind of issues they'll actually face in a given role.
+Unfortunately, although these tests outperform job interviews and tests of personality or emotional intelligence, their predictive power is often not as strong as employers would like it to be.
+We think this is at least partly because aptitude tests measure whether or not candidates can select correct answers from lists, when what we really want to know is how well candidates can apply their knowledge and skills in the kind of situations they'll actually face in a given role.

 Lectica First affordably delivers customized and objective assessments that measure workplace reasoning—in real time.